dikortis/LetsTalkETC/Episodes/Episode_14.md

-don't know if the theory and foundation could have done that better you know I don't particularly have a strong desire to be a critic of the Syrian foundation or any the process they used I wasn't intimately involved in that I did offer to be in a couple of points and but you know I wasn't ultimately involved in any of those decisions so um so I know it's hard to say but yeah yeah give it given the whole way that the ecosystem worked and the heap cycles and everything else yes it was inevitable that a bunch of
+don't know if the theory and foundation could have done that better you know I don't particularly have a strong desire to be a critic of the ethereum foundation or any the process they used I wasn't intimately involved in that I did offer to be in a couple of points and but you know I wasn't ultimately involved in any of those decisions so um so I know it's hard to say but give it given the whole way that the ecosystem worked and the heap cycles and everything else yes it was inevitable that a bunch of